Prince1832/git-hindi/readme.md

 ## install

-This is some installation instructions
+This is some installation instructions.

+and It can be some thing inside the readme